ClementNerma/NightOS/docs/specs/services/system/fsh.md

 **Errors:**

-- `0x20`: Client does not expose a [file opening service](../../services/integration/file-openers.md)
+- `0x1000`: One of the provided extensions is empty
-- `0x30`: One of the provided extensions is empty
+- `0x1001`: At least one of the provided extensions is reserved to the system
-- `0x31`: At least one of the provided extensions is reserved to the system
+- `0x3000`: Client does not expose a [file opening service](../../services/integration/file-openers.md)
-- `0x32`: Client already handles at least one of the provided extensions
+- `0x3001`: Client already handles at least one of the provided extensions

-### `0x02` UNREGISTER_OPENER
+### `0x0002` UNREGISTER_OPENER

 Unregister an application as an opener for a list of file types.